Commuter Students

 Commuter student resources and initiatives

-• Commuter Link - The CL is a community space dedicated to creating a sense of place, community and belonging for commuter students.
-The CL is located in the 1103 building.
+• Commuter & Transfer Link - The CTL is a community space dedicated to creating a sense of place, community and belonging for commuter students as well as transfer students.
+The CTL is located in Student Center 310.

-• Commuter Resource Guide - This guide includes information about helpful apps, study spots, transportation, and more.
+• Commuter Student Guidebook - This guidebook includes information on Seattle University resources, helpful apps, off-campus study spots, transportation resources, and more.

 • There are additional showers available at the Redhawk Center, the recreation/athletics center, located at the corner of 14th and E. Cherry.
 Bring your SU ID Card for access.